 Kolokythokeftedes (pr. ko-lo-kee-tho-ke-FTE-thes) are one of the best mezedes (or appetizers) you can find in any Greek taverna during summer.

-They are fried patties or fritters made of grated courgettes (zucchini), (called kolokythia, in Greek), but any other squash can also be used as well.
 Aromatic herbs, such as parsley, mint, basil, dill, etc., are used, depending on preference, cheese, usually feta, flour, (or bread crumbs, bulgur, or quinoa) and eggs are added to bind the mixture together.

 The amount of flour required will vary according to the moisture left in the zucchini so make sure that you squeeze out most of the water.
+Start with 120 grams, let it sit in the fridge for half an hour and if you see some water on top, you can add the remaining as well.

 These delicious morsels are perfect for a pre-dinner snack (mezes pl. mezedes, as we call them in Greek) or light lunch with a salad.

-Shape them into patties by hand, round or oblong.
 However, today I am going to show you how I shape them into quenelles, a technique which is less messy.

-Use two spoons to make the quenelles, to give an oval shape, similar to the way to shape ice creams or sobets.
+Use two spoons to make the quenelles, to give an oval shape, similar to the way to shape ice creams or sorbets.
 However, this method can also be used for other ingredients which are soft and can be shaped, such as mashed potatoes, etc.

 Serve them as a appetizer or as a side dish and are best eaten warm, accompanied by tzatziki or yoghurt and feta dip or tyrokafteri.